 Not only did they perform better, they actually predicted they would do so in a pre-test questionnaire.

 The effects weren’t temporary either, as they repeated the feat four weeks later without further hypnosis.

-The research conducted at Staffordshire University evaluated the effects of hypnosis on self efficacy and football performance by studying the results of a wall-volley football task, which involved kicking a ball repeatedly against a zoned wall target.
+The research conducted at Staffordshire University evaluated the effects of hypnosis on self-efficacy and football performance by studying the results of a wall-volley football task, which involved kicking a ball repeatedly against a zoned wall target.

-Before the test, half the study group was given a hypnotic intervention consisting of three ego–strengthening suggestions, while the other half watched edited videos of professional football games.
+Before the test, half of the study group was given a hypnotic intervention consisting of three ego–strengthening suggestions, while the other half watched edited videos of professional football games.